 Optimal multi minus one contains all the b vitamins plus magnesium and zinc to help ensure that all the necessary nutrients are on board so that the methylation pathway can work optimally.
 Optimal multi minus one does not contain any of the methylated b vitamins which many people with histamine intolerance or inflammation may be sensitive too.
 This multivitamin without the methylated B vitamins is often well tolerated in individuals who are more sensitive and prone to inflammation.

 As you can see everything is connected in the body and getting to the root cause of histamine intolerance can take some detective work to find out what nutrients may be deficient, what is causing a pathway to become blocked and what is causing inflammation in the body.
 Some big but worthwhile questions that need to be asked.
 I highly recommend reading the book Dirty Genes by Doctor Ben Lynch to further understand how our unique genetics can influence our ability to metabolize histamine.

 Another primary enzyme that is responsible for metabolizing histamine from food sources is the DAO enzyme which is primary found in the gut to break down extracellular histamine from food.
 The best way to initially reduce histamine in the body is to avoid foods high in histamine while providing the body with all the nutrients required by the DAO enzyme, HNMT enzyme and the methylation pathway to work optimally and that starts with the diet.

 If you would like a nutrition program tailored to you and your needs contact me for your personalized nutritional program!
-If you would like to do genetic testing you can order an at home saliva test through ancestry DNA then upload your raw data through strategene to get your report personalized to you with clinically relevant SNP’s that may be present in the methylation and histamine pathways.
+If you would like to do genetic testing you can order the strategene DNA test kit and get your report personalized to you with clinically relevant SNP’s that may be present in the methylation and histamine pathways.